simon-hirsch/rolch/README.md

 Simon is employed at Statkraft and gratefully acknowledges support received from Statkraft for his PhD studies.
 This work contains the author's opinion and not necessarily reflects Statkraft's position.

-## Dependencies

-`ROLCH` is designed to have minimal dependencies.
-We rely on `python>=3.10`, `numpy`, `numba` and `scipy` in a reasonably up-to-date versions.

 ## Contributing

 We welcome every contribution from the community.
 Feel free to open an issue if you find bugs or want propose changes.

 We're still in an early phase and welcome feedback, especially on the usability and "look and feel" of the package.
 Secondly, we're working to port distributions from the `R`-GAMLSS package and welcome according PRs.

 To get started, just create a fork and get going.
-We try to modularize the code more over the next version and increase our testing coverage.
+We try to modularize the code more over the next versions and increase our testing coverage.
 We use `ruff` and `black` as formatters.

+## Install from source:

+1) Clone this repo.
+2) Install the necessary dependencies from the `requirements.txt` using `conda create --name <env> --file requirements.txt`.
+3) Run `python3 -m build` to build the wheel.
+4) Run `pip install dist/rolch-0.1.0-py3-none-any.whl` with the accurate version.
+If necessary, append `--force-reinstall`
+5) Enjoy.